 How To Get To Waiheke Island

-As Waiheke Island is in fact an island, you can only reach it by taking a boat or by taking an expensive chartered flight or helicopter from Auckland City.
+As Waiheke Island is an island, you can only reach it by taking a boat or by taking an expensive chartered flight or helicopter from Auckland City.

 The easiest and cheapest option to get to Waiheke Island is by taking a 35-minute passenger ferry from downtown Auckland with Fullers.